GreenPower Motor (GP)

 AI Analysis | Feedback

-Michael Sieffert was appointed Chief Financial Officer and Secretary of GreenPower in December 2018.
-Prior to joining GreenPower, from 2011 to 2018, Mr. Sieffert held progressively senior finance positions at Seaspan Corporation, a NYSE-listed company, most recently as Director, Corporate Finance.
-In this role, he was involved in the management and execution of over $1.3 billion in common equity, preferred equity, and unsecured notes offerings.
-From 2006 to 2011, he worked at Deloitte's Financial Advisory Services practice, where he advised clients, particularly in the transportation and manufacturing sectors, on corporate finance and valuation mandates.
-Earlier in his career, Mr. Sieffert was a buy-side equity analyst at HSBC Investments Canada.
-He holds a Bachelor of Arts degree and a Masters of Business Administration (Finance) degree from the University of British Columbia, and is a CFA charter holder.
+Michael Sieffert was appointed Chief Financial Officer and Corporate Secretary of GreenPower in December 2018.
+From 2011 to 2018, he held progressively senior finance positions at Seaspan Corporation, a NYSE-listed containership leasing company, most recently as Director, Corporate Finance.
+During his time at Seaspan, he was involved in the management and execution of over $1.3 billion in common equity, preferred equity, and unsecured notes offerings on the NYSE.
+Before Seaspan, from 2006 to 2011, Mr. Sieffert worked in Deloitte's Financial Advisory Services practice, assisting clients in the transportation and manufacturing sectors with corporate finance and valuation mandates.
+He also previously worked as a buy-side equity analyst at HSBC Investments Canada.
+Mr. Sieffert possesses significant capital markets experience and a background in investor relations, treasury, and M&A.

 AI Analysis | Feedback